felipe-juan/dotfiles/README.md

 # 🍚 Cooking GNOME
 This is my first rice ever!
 I wanted it to be aesthetically pleasing, but also very usable.
 It may still have some inconsistencies here and there, however, its current state is what I could have done without a massive time consuming effort.

 You may have to tweak a lot of the extensions to get the same results, but here are all the things I used.
-Feel free to make suggestions or ask questions!
+It would be a pleasure if someone uses my dot files!

 ![](https://github.com/felipe-juan/rosepinegnome/blob/main/assets/average%20unixporn%20post.png)